 Sub-Clause 21.4 provides that a notice of dissatisfaction must be given within the period stated in the contract or, if no period is given, within 28 days of receiving the decision.
 Otherwise, the board’s decision becomes final and binding on both parties.
-Following issue of a notice of dissatisfaction there is a period of amicable settlement (the default is 21 days) before arbitration can be commenced.
+Following the issue of a notice of dissatisfaction, there is a period of amicable settlement (the default is 21 days) before arbitration can be commenced.

 The Sub-Clause provides that a party may refer the non-compliance with a DAAB decision directly to arbitration without following the dispute escalation provisions.
 This resolves the question as to whether a party must obtain a further DAAB decision or undertake amicable settlement discussions before enforcing a decision.
 It gives the arbitral tribunal express power to order that the decision is enforced and provides that this can be done by interim or provisional measures or an award.

 Concerns about enforceability of a decision that is binding but not final are addressed by expressly providing that such an interim or provisional measure or award is subject to an express term that the rights of parties as to the merits of the award are reserved until finally resolved by an arbitral award.

 Dispute board decision and arbitration

 When a dispute that has been the subject of a DAAB decision is referred to arbitration, the arbitrator has full power to ‘open up, review, revise any . . . decision of the DAAB (other than a final and binding decision)’.
 It is, however, the dispute that is referred to arbitration, not the decision of the DAAB.
 Neither party is limited to the arguments it puts before the arbitrator, to those it advanced before the DAAB or to its grounds for dissatisfaction as contained in the notice of dissatisfaction.